-We have found the common use of the term "health" to describe human systems such as a church to be unhelpful.
-The language of health also raises in consciousness the idea of sickness, and often results in pejorative, judgmental labels being applied to a congregation that doesn't meet some external standard of "congregational health."
-Similarly, the language of health also raises the idea of "congregational diagnosis," and this is an alienating process when used to describe a human community.
+We have found the common use of the term "congregational health" to describe human systems such as a church to be unhelpful.
+The language of health also raises in consciousness the idea of sickness and often results in pejorative, judgmental labels being applied to a congregation that doesn't meet some external standard of congregational health.
+Similarly the language of health also raises the idea of congregational diagnosis that is an alienating process when used to describe a human community.

-Rather than using such language, we prefer a simple assessment that, without judgment or exploration of cause, asks: "Is the congregation growing, maintaining or declining?
+Rather than using such language we prefer a simple assessment that asks without judgment or exploration of cause: is the congregation growing, maintaining or declining?
 This assessment, for the purposes of establishing a transitional ministry, can simply be conducted by reviewing the past five years' Sunday attendance and financial reports.
-Remember our task is simply to define "A" - the current state of the congregation - and not engage in speculating about the cause of the current state.
+Remember our task is simply to define "A," the current state of the congregation and not engage in speculating about the cause of the current state.

-An energized congregation requires a different type of ministry than a dispirited congregation.
-For example, if the type of ministry engaged in for a declining congregation is used in a growing congregation, that congregation is likely to regress during the interim and lose valuable momentum.
+Responding to the current state of being energized or dispirited will require a different type of ministry.
+For example; if the type of ministry engaged in for a declining congregation is used in a growing congregation, the congregation is likely to regress during the interim and lose valuable momentum.